SAP/fundamental-ngx/NEW_COMPONENT.md

 Note that we're using raw-loader to import the poster example code as raw text.
 This text will be rendered as the example source.

-## Step10: Change poster--docs.component.html file
+## Step10: Edit the poster-docs.component.html file

 In `poster-docs.component.html`, we'll provide a brief explanation of the poster component, and we'll add the poster component itself, along with the code example.